Bountiful Divorce Attorney Provides Personalized Support

 The divorce process in Utah

 Divorce proceedings begin when a petitioner files a Verified Complaint for Divorce in the county court where either spouse resides.
 There is a filing fee.
 If you require a restraining order or temporary support for yourself or your children, you can petition for these also.
-Within 120 days of filing the complaint, you must arrange for your spouse to be served the following documents by registered mail or in person:
+Within 120 days of filing the complaint, you must arrange for your spouse to be served the following documents in person:

 - Copy of Verified Complaint for Divorce